Last updated: November 16, 2020

 - Community exposure (any exposure not in a clinical setting - e.g. all Wake PA buildings)

-If you have been exposed to a COVID positive person, you MUST stay home, contact Employee Health and follow their instructions.
+If you have been exposed to a COVID-positive person, you MUST stay home, contact Employee Health through the Employee Health Portal and follow their instructions.

 - Questionable exposure (exposure to a PUI [person under investigation] or other possible exposure)

-If you have been possibly been exposed to COVID but are unsure, contact Employee Health and follow their instructions.
+If you have been possibly been exposed to COVID but are unsure, please directly email Samantha L. Lodish in Employee Health.
+Include that you are a PA student.
+Copy Professor Reich and Curtis..

 For any exposure, after contacting Employee Health, please also notify the program, Professors Reich, Curtis or Bodner (clinical year) and Ms. Amy Simpson, Registrar